 - Marine Conservation Happy Hour - With discussions about poop on Costa Rica’s beaches, marine Halloween costume ideas, and how shows like Game of Thrones are similar to marine conservation, this podcast’s wide range of topics will keep your interest piqued.
 Through casual conversations over a pint, the hosts—who are very passionate about all things under the ocean—take a look at the many different sides of marine science and conservation.

-- Ocean Poddy - Tune in with this host—a tropical marine biologist, divemaster, and founder of the nonprofits Women in Ocean Science and The Marine Diaries—for a fun podcast featuring the sea.
-Each week, an ocean-loving guest appears on the show to join in on “unfiltered” (and admittedly sometimes tipsy) discussions (over a glass of wine or two) about ocean issues such as marine debris, sharks, and diversity in diving.
+- Ocean Poddy - Tune in with host Madeline St Clair—a tropical marine biologist, divemaster, and founder of the nonprofits Women in Ocean Science and The Marine Diaries—for a fun podcast featuring the sea.
+An ocean-loving guest appears on each of 13 episodes to join in on “unfiltered” (and admittedly sometimes tipsy) discussions about ocean issues such as marine debris, sharks, and diversity in diving.
 Through light-hearted chats, these ocean advocates seek to prove that “it’s not all doom and gloom for our blue planet.”
 Listen to all 13 episodes on Apple Podcasts, Spotify, Listen Notes, and other available apps.

 - Aquademia: The Seafood and Sustainability Podcast - Hosted by Global Aquaculture Alliance, this series discusses the details you never knew about seafood.
 Through interviews with seafood industry professionals, environmental scientists, and chefs, you will hear interesting tidbits about fisherman trading cards that have become popular among kids, jellyfish as a sustainable alternative to fish, and leather goods made with salmon.
 More serious topics can also be accessed, such as on progress made in the aquaculture industry to become more sustainable, a successful oyster farm on Cape Cod, and information on how consumers can make better seafood choices for the planet.